There is a formula (of sorts) to storytelling, but that formula should always be framed in terms of principles, and not

 And so on, ad-infinitum.

-This method of teaching (if it can even be called that) ignores the method by which the human mind works — which is to say, in principles — and chooses instead to overload the brain with endless commands that come without explication of fundamentals.
+This method of teaching (if it can even be called that) ignores the method by which the human mind works — which is to say, principles — and chooses instead to overload the brain with endless commands that come without any real explication of fundamentals.
 And yet it is only by grasping the fundamentals behind any given thing that people can grasp the full nature of what they’re doing.

 If you grasp the nature of what you’re doing, you’ll never run out of material.
 Ever.

 Indeed I do personally know a number of successful writers who live in fear that they’ll never be able to duplicate their first and even second successes.
 Their fear comes because they’ve not learned the nature of literature and the principles and the nature of storytelling, though they do have a polished writing style — in large part because they’ve memorizing a great many do’s-and-do-not’s.

 I assure you that every single rule you’ll ever read has been successfully broken by writers whose books endure and will continue to endure.
 The people who memorize — and, even more, the people who compile — these boring laundry lists don’t write durable literature.